Bishopbriggs: Canal

 The Bishopbriggs section of the Forth and Clyde Canal opened in 1775 and when completed, connected the River Clyde, at Bowling, to the River Forth, at Grangemouth.
 Junctions at Falkirk with the Union Canal and at Maryhill to the Monkland Canal completed the network.
 The canal reopened in 2003 to non-commercial navigation as part of the Millennium Project.
 This included the newly reconstructed Farm Bridge over the Canal at Mavis Valley, adjacent to the Leisuredrome.
 The previous fixed Girder bridge replaced an older Bascule bridge, and was built after the closure of the canal in 1962.
-It had been set at a very low level, inhibiting canal navigation.
-Farm Bridge was also known as "Brash's Bridge", because members of the Brash family held the post of bridge-keeper for over a century, from 1838 to 1942.
-Brash's bridge-house was on the north bank of the canal, beside the bridge.
-The only other Bridge across the canal in Bishopbriggs is at Cadder.